Ride It (Jay Sean song)

-"Ride It" is the first single from Jay Sean's second album My Own Way and is also featured on his US debut album All or Nothing.
-It was written by Jay Sean himself and Alan Sampson, and produced by the latter.
+"Ride It" is a song by British singer-songwriter Jay Sean, released as the first single from his second album, My Own Way.
+It is also featured on his US debut album, All or Nothing.
+It was written by Sean himself and Alan Sampson, and produced by the latter.
 It was released on 21 January 2008.
 The song reached the top 20 in the UK Singles Chart, peaking at number 11.
 The single was also very successful and one of the most played songs in Eastern Europe, particularly in Russia, Bulgaria and Romania, where it became one of the top three best-selling singles of the year.
 A Hindi version of the song was also included in the Indian release of the album My Own Way.

 In 2019, a reworked version by Kosovo-Albanian DJ Regard was officially released and became a viral hit on the TikTok app.
 It reached number one in Ireland, number two on the UK Singles Chart and also peaked at number three in Australia.

-Information
+Background

 "Ride It" was originally planned to be released in the United Kingdom on 5 November 2007 followed by the album My Own Way on 3 December 2007.
 However, music channels were unwilling to play it at the time and eventually reached an agreement to play it extensively from December onwards.
-Consequently, Jay Sean pushed back the single's release date as well as the album's release date.
+Consequently, Sean pushed back the single's release date as well as the album's release date.

 The song, produced by Alan Sampson, became Song of the Week on London's Kiss FM on 10 December 2007 and was also playlisted on Capital FM, Choice FM, Galaxy, BBC Radio 1Xtra, and being featured on BBC Radio 1's B-list.
 It reached the number one spot on MTV's The Base Chart Show.
 Later, a Hindi version of the song was added to YouTube.

 The intro and the epic melody background was based on the Hero soundtrack by Tan Dun.
 Some of the scenes in the video were shot in Manhattan.